ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 will automatically extend filtering rules to accept a new content type and let the new feature do the work.

 ### A button, command or maybe a plugin &ndash; which of them is a *feature*?

-What does it mean that "the feature is enabled>?
-Why did we defined the {@link CKEDITOR.feature#property-allowedContent allowedContent} property for the **Abbreviation** command definition, not for the button or entire plugin?
+What does it mean that "the feature is enabled"?
+Why did we defined the {@link CKEDITOR.feature#property-allowedContent allowedContent} property for the **Abbreviation** command definition, not for the button or the entire plugin?

 The first thing to notice is that one plugin can introduce many features.
 For example the **basicstyles** plugin adds few buttons, each of them being a single feature.
 So a button is more likely to be a feature.

-However, in most cases a button just triggers a command, for example, our **Abbreviation** button triggers `abbrDialog` command.
+However, in most cases a button just triggers a command, for example, our **Abbreviation** button has a related `abbrDialog` command.
 This command may also be triggered by a keystroke (see {@link CKEDITOR.config#keystrokes}) or directly from code (by {@link CKEDITOR.editor#execCommand}).
 Therefore, usually a command is the "root" of a feature, but not always &ndash; e.g.